gnanesh-arva-techolution/pcf-service-broker-with-mysql/README.md

 Once the service broker is registered on CF any application developed for CF should be able to use the service.

 ## Pre-Requisite
--> Java 1.7 or higher, Pivotal Cloud Foundary PCF DEV, (MYSQL is not required here), CF CLI, VirtualBox: 5.0+
+-> Java 1.7 or higher, Pivotal Cloud Foundary PCF DEV, MYSQL, CF CLI, VirtualBox: 5.0+

 ## Steps
 -> First install the PCF DEV for your operating system as per the instructions provided in the url https://pivotal.io/academy/course/introduction-to-pivotal-cloud-foundry